redbooth/freshdesk-help-center-backer/README.md

 ## Local Viewing

-- Ensure `track-changes.py` is running.
+- Ensure `freshdesk-track` is running.
 If it wasn't, run it now.
 - Once the article is complete, open the version of the article in the "out" folder for local viewing.
 This will provide a basic HTML view in your preferred browser.